syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Template-Markers.md

   string[] names = new string[] { "Mickey", "Donald", "Tom", "Jerry" };
   string[] descriptions = new string[] { "Mouse", "Duck", "Cat", "Mouse" };

-  marker.AddVariable("Names", names);
+  //Add collections to the marker variables where the name should match with input template marker.AddVariable("Names", names);
   marker.AddVariable("Descriptions", descriptions);